profile, schedule and where to watch on TV

-Today it is disputed in the Tour de France 2021 the fifth stage, an individual time trial between the localities of Changé Y Laval (27.2 km).
-Since 2008, with the final victory of Carlos Sastre, the Tour did not include an individual time trial with similar mileage to break the succession of flat stages on the journey to the Alps.
+Today it is disputed in the Tour de France 2021 the seventh stage, between Vierzon and Le Creusot.
+Unlike the previous stage, a “sprint” stage, comes the seventh stage of the Tour, the longest in the last 21 years.
+It consists of 249.1 kilometers and passes through Bourges, Nevers, Bibracte, Autun.

-Starting at 12:10 (CET), you can follow the time trial of today’s Tour on the website of SPORT with our live narration and also at the same time in Eurosport.
-Open coverage by Teledeporte It starts at 13:15 (CET).
+Starting at 09:15 (CET), you can follow the sixth stage of today’s Tour on the website of SPORT with our live narration and also at the same time in Eurosport.
+Open coverage by Teledeporte It starts at 09:00 hours (CET).

-The test goes deep into the Loire territories with a flat ‘chrono’ where the favorites will have to do their best, on a day in which there may be a change of holder in the yellow ‘jersey’ and with two intermediate time controls.
+The test will subject the runners to the Morvan, a drop of 3000 m, and to a demanding finish at Signal d’Uchon, a long stage where the favorites will have to do their best.

 Follow the Tour de France on DAZN.
 Subscribe now, you have a free trial month!